Solitary to scattered or in small groups

 on moss-covered trunks of deciduous trees.
 Autumn.
 Not common.
 Listed

-as rare NT in
+as NT in The Norwegian redlist.

 mm across, conical or somewhat campanulate to convex, flattening

 with age, occasionally with a small papilla, glabrous, hygrophanous,

 translucent-striate, sulcate or not, whitish to ivory, becoming

 more yellowish with age, especially in the centre.
 Lamellae

 15-22 reaching the stipe, ascending, narrowly adnate to

 emarginate, sometimes decurrent with a short tooth, somewhat

 veined with age, and then often intervenose, anastomosing,

 straight to curved, equal, terete, firm, minutely puberulous